-181 Improvements affecting premium [SM, s 183]
+139 Improvements affecting premium [SM, s 183]

-- (1) This section applies if- - (a) improvements are made to a lot included in the community titles scheme and, because of the improvements- - (i) the fixtures and fittings forming part of the lot are of a higher standard than the fixtures and fittings of lots included in the scheme generally; and - (ii) the premium for reinstatement insurance required to be taken out by the body corporate is likely to increase; or

-- (b) improvements are made to the common property, including improvements made under a right of exclusive use, licence or occupation authority; and- - (i) the improvements are made for the benefit of a lot included in the scheme; and - (ii) because of the improvements, the premium for reinstatement insurance required to be taken out by the body corporate is likely to increase. - (2) The owner of the lot must give the body corporate details of the nature and value of the improvements. - (3) The notification must be given as soon as practicable after the improvements are substantially completed. - (4) If the owner of the lot does not comply with subsections (2) and (3), the owner must reimburse the body corporate for any payment that has to be made for the cost of reinstatement or repair of the lot, or any other lot or common property, but only to the extent that the necessity to make the payment can reasonably be attributed to the owner's failure to comply with subsections (2) and (3).
+- (1) This section applies if- - (a) improvements are made to a lot included in the community titles scheme and, because of the improvements- - (i) the fixtures and fittings forming part of the lot are of a higher standard than the fixtures and fittings of lots included in the scheme generally; and - (ii) the premium for reinstatement insurance required to be taken out by the body corporate is likely to increase; or - (b) improvements are made to the common property, including improvements made under a right of exclusive use, licence or occupation authority, and- - (i) the improvements are made for the benefit of a lot included in the scheme; and - (ii) because of the improvements, the premium for reinstatement insurance required to be taken out by the body corporate is likely to increase. - (2) The owner of the lot must give the body corporate details of the nature and value of the improvements. - (3) The notification must be given as soon as practicable after the improvements are substantially completed. - (4) If the owner of the lot does not comply with subsections (2) and (3), the owner must reimburse the body corporate for any payment that has to be made for the cost of reinstatement or repair of the lot, or any other lot or common property, but only to the extent that the necessity to make the payment can reasonably be attributed to the owner's failure to comply with subsections (2) and (3).

-182 Excess [SM, s 184]
+140 Excess [SM, s 184]

-- (1) Despite a requirement under this part to insure for full replacement value, the body corporate is not prevented from insuring on the basis that an excess is payable on the happening of an event for which the insurance gives cover. - (2) However, in putting the insurance in place, the body corporate must ensure the arrangements for the liability for an excess under the insurance would not impose an unreasonable burden on the owners of individual lots, having regard to subsections (3) and (4). - (3) For an event affecting only 1 lot, the owner of the lot is liable to pay the excess unless the body corporate decides it is unreasonable in all the circumstances for the owner to bear the liability.
+- (1) Despite a requirement under this part to insure for full replacement value, the body corporate is not prevented from insuring on the basis that an excess is payable on the happening of an event for which the insurance gives cover. - (2) However, in putting the insurance in place, the body corporate must ensure the arrangements for the liability for an excess under the insurance would not impose an unreasonable burden on the owners of individual lots, having regard to subsections (3) and (4). - (3) For an event affecting only 1 lot, the owner of a lot is liable to pay the excess unless the body corporate decides it is unreasonable in all the circumstances for the owner to bear the liability. - (4) For an event affecting 2 or more lots, or 1 or more lots and common property, the body corporate is liable to pay the excess unless the body corporate decides it is reasonable in all the circumstances for the excess to be paid for by the owner of a particular lot, or to be shared between owners of particular lots, or between the owner of a lot and the body corporate, or between owners of particular lots and the body corporate.